World → Africa → Namibia

 - you must scramble giant boulders with full pack, more difficult when water levels are high

 - treat all water.
-Carry water with you at all times, just in case.
+Carry water at all times, just in case.
+Filter and treat.

 - there are day hikes nearby in Canyon Nature Park and Gondwana Canyon Park